Heather Olsen, Ed.D.

 Dr. Heather Olsen is an Associate Professor and Graduate Coordinator in the Leisure, Youth, and Human Service Division within the College of Education at the University of Northern Iowa.
 She serves as the Executive Director of the National Program for Playground Safety which was established in the School of Kinesiology, Allied Health, and Human Services in 1995.
 Dr. Olsen has been a member of the ASTM International, National Association of Parks and Recreation, National Association of the Education of Young Children, and state of Iowa’s Playground Safety Committee.
 She has made numerous presentations on the national level.
 She has given numerous presentations throughout the country about safe playgrounds, led national webinars on playground safety, and written many articles on creating safe playgrounds for children.
 She has also co-authored S.A.F.E.
 Play Areas: Creation, Maintenance, and Renovation and SAFE and Fun Playgrounds.

-Her background is in early childhood and elementary special education, with a specific passion for the professional development of those that care for and educate children.
+She has over 20 years experience in early childhood and elementary special education, with a specific passion for the professional development of those that care for and educate children.
 She holds several years of experience teaching young children and more recently teaching and advising at the collegiate level.
 Brandy has developed and implemented numerous trainings supporting the physical, cognitive, and social-emotional domains of childhood, including work at the state and national level with systematic training programs.

 Brandy is currently a doctoral student at the University of Northern Iowa in the Curriculum & Instruction department with an emphasis in Early Childhood.
 Her current research focuses on quality outdoor environments in early childhood and the social-emotional development of children during unstructured play times.